FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 be reflected in the Chief Fire Officer’s report to the Licencing Court.

- Fire Safety Certificates apply to relevant buildings, newly built or refurbished since--- 1990 under the Building Control Act.
+ Fire Safety Certificates apply to relevant buildings, newly built or refurbished since
+---
+1990 under the Building Control Act.

 14.